China (Taiwan only)

 Section 5 Discrimination, Societal Abuses, and Trafficking in Persons

-The constitution provides for equality of citizens before the law "irrespective of sex, religion, race, class, or party affiliation."
-It also provides for the rights of persons with disabilities and there are no laws prohibiting homosexual activities.
+The Constitution provides for equality of citizens before the law "irrespective of sex, religion, race, class, or party affiliation."
+It also provides for the rights of persons with disabilities and there are no laws that prohibit homosexual activities.
 While the authorities were committed to protecting these rights, discrimination against some groups continued.

-The National Union of Taiwan Women Associations is a confederation of 70 women's organizations that have joined to promote women's rights.
+Sixty women's organizations formed the National Union of Taiwan Women to promote women's rights.

-The government is committed to the rights and welfare of children, and the law includes provisions to protect them.
-Education for children between 6 and 15 years of age is free, universal, and compulsory, and this was enforced.
-According to government statistics, 99 percent of school-age children attended primary and junior high school.
+The Constitution includes provisions to protect children's rights, and the authorities were committed to supporting them.
+Education for children between 6 and 15 years of age is free and compulsory, and this rule was enforced.
+According to government statistics the percentage of school-age children attending primary school was 99.94 percent and those attending junior high school 99.86 percent.
 Children were provided health care under the national health insurance plan.

-By law, any persons discovering cases of child abuse or neglect must notify the police, social welfare, or child welfare authorities; child welfare specialists must make such notification to county or city governments within 24 hours; and the governments must respond with appropriate measures within 24 hours.
-County or city officials are required to submit a request for investigation to a supervisory agency within four days.
-Both the MOI's Children's Bureau and NGO specialists monitored cases to ensure that these requirements were followed.
-The MOI provided guidance to city and county governments for day-care facilities in their localities and for children's halfway houses and education centers.
-Financial subsidies were provided to low-income families with children in day-care facilities and to local governments to promote child protection efforts.
-A hot line accepted complaints of child abuse and offered counseling.
+Child abuse was a significant problem.
+In 2003, there were 5,465 reported cases of child abuse according to MOI statistics, an increase of almost 20 percent over 2002.
+The Government and some private organizations have increased public awareness of child abuse and domestic violence, which is likely a major reason for the increase in reported cases.
+Following the 1999 enactment of the Domestic Violence Control Law, 21 city and county governments established domestic violence protection centers, the goal of which is to protect women, children and senior citizens from violence.
+Services include a 24-hour hotline, emergency assistance, shelter, medical treatment and examination, counseling for victims, legal assistance, and education and training.
+Under the law, any persons discovering cases of child abuse or neglect must notify the police, social welfare, or child welfare authorities; child welfare specialists must make such notification to local county or city governments within 24 hours, and the governments must respond with appropriate measures within 24 hours.
+The local county or city officials must submit a request for an investigation to a supervisory agency within 4 days.
+Both the MOI's Social Affairs Department and NGO specialists monitored cases to ensure that these requirements were followed.
+The MOI provided guidance to city and county governments for approximately 4,000 day care facilities in their localities and for children's halfway houses and education centers.
+Financial subsidies were provided to low-income families with children in day care facilities and to local governments to promote child protection efforts.
+According to the MOI Child Affairs Bureau, the island's 31 children's settlement and education centers had a total capacity of 2,789 and housed 2,126 children at the end of 2003.
+A hotline accepted complaints of child abuse and offered counseling.
 Courts are authorized to appoint guardians for children who have lost their parents or whose parents are deemed unfit.

 Trafficking in Persons